 IL-6 plays a key role in regulating the immune response to molecules that promote inflammation in the body.
 This includes the production of a harmful antibody that targets a protein called aquaporin-4 (AQP4).3

 These AQP4 antibodies target and damage an important group of cells called astrocytes, which are star-shaped cells found in the optic nerves, brain and spinal cord.4,5

 Astrocytes have a number of roles, including signalling for the production of other substances in the body and the maintenance of the blood-brain barrier, a layer of cells that protect the brain.6

 IL-6 can also weaken the blood-brain barrier.
 This allows AQP4 antibodies and other cells that cause inflammation to have direct access to the brain and spinal cord.4 In response, astrocytes in the brain and spinal cord produce even more IL-6, causing further damage and ultimately leading to the debilitating symptoms that occur in people with NMOSD.7

-At Roche we are focused on using this knowledge of IL-6 to investigate future treatments for NMOSD and other auto-immune CNS diseases.
-We are currently investigating a humanised monoclonal antibody that targets the IL-6 receptor, which is believed to play a key role in the inflammation that occurs in people with NMOSD leading to damage and disability.
+Currently there are few treatment options for people living with NMOSD, and there is no cure for the condition.
+At Roche, we are focusing on the knowledge of IL-6 to investigate treatments for NMOSD and other auto-immune CNS diseases.
+We have developed a humanised monoclonal antibody that targets the IL-6 receptor, which is believed to play a key role in the inflammation that occurs in people with NMOSD leading to damage and disability.